metio/seb/content/posts/multiple-git-configs.md

   email = first.last@work.example
 ```

-Additional settings that are different for personal/work accounts can be split the same way, e.g. in order to use a different signing key for work.
+Additional settings that are different for personal/work accounts can be split the same way, e.g. to use a different signing key for work.